courros/hnco/README.md

        bashcompdir=$HOME/.local/share/bash-completion/completions/ CXXFLAGS="-Wall -O3 -DNDEBUG" ./configure --prefix=$HOME/.local/

-The factorization function is disabled by default.
-To enable it, add the option `--enable-factorization` to `./configure`.
-Similarly add the option `--enable-plugin` to enable the plugin function.
+Some configure options are relative to hnco only:
+- `--enable-factorization` to build the Factorization function (requires libgmp-dev)
+- `--enable-plugin` to build the Plugin function (requires libdl)
+- `--enable-bindings` to build the python module (requires python3 and pybind11)

 See `./configure --help` for other options.

 To run the tests: